syahril231072/Private-Cloud-SaaS-Three-Tier-Web-Application/README.md

-This project is to create three tier web application (HA Proxy/load balancer, WebServer and Database)
+This project is to create Private Cloud SaaS: Three Tier web application (HA Proxy/load balancer, WebServer and Database)

 After speaking to management in the software engineering release, database administrator, and Information Technology teams, I learn the business requirements are to provide a self-service, three tier web application using The E-Commerce Company's standards.
 In order to provide business continuity and performance scalability past the Private Cloud Web Application Infrastructure Project, multiple infrastructure providers are required for the web tier.